 Getting Help With Determining if You Worked Enough

 Do you need help determining if you'll qualify for Social Security benefits?
-You should contact a Social Security attorney or advocate.
+You should contact a Social Security attorney or disability advocate.
 He or she can evaluate your claim and help you start the application process.
 You can also learn more about your eligibility by filling out a free evaluation form today.